UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ## Introduction & definition of a *DataCrate*

-This document specifies a method, known as *DataCrate*, of organizing file-based data and repository data, with associated metadata, in both human and machine readable formats, based on the [schema.org] linked-data vocabulary, and [PCDM] for representing repository collections.
+This document specifies a method, known as *DataCrate*, of organizing file-based data and digital repository data with associated metadata in both human and machine readable formats, based on the [schema.org] [linked data] vocabulary, for core metadata and [PCDM] for representing repository collections.

-The aim is to provide researchers with a way of distributing self-describing packages of research data with standards based metadata at the package and the file level.
+The aim is to provide researchers with a way of distributing self-describing packages of research data with standards-based metadata at the package and the file level, with the ability to include additional domain-specific linked data using standard linked-data practices.

 A *DataCrate* is a single [Dataset]: a set of files contained in a single directory.
 There are two ways of organizing a *DataCrate*: